Lambchopper/NewUCMUser/README.txt

 				If this isn't set or set properly, the script will assume the Agent line is configured on the physical phone.

+				The Phone template defined in the template for the device you are adding a second line to must have two lines.
+If it doesn't manually changing the Button template on the phone will add the new line.

 				This parameter is only used if the agentLineUsePrimary is set to False.

 					Set the values exactly as follows: